stevebuik/Graphvizforce-Lightning/README.md

 Now refresh Lightning Experience and you should be able to switch to the **Graphvizforce** app and see the single tab where the ERD component is available.

+If you use the *Developer Console* as your IDE, any changes made in your scratch org can be *pulled* back to the local dir using:

+`sfdx force:source:pull`

+..and then committed to SCM as normal.

+## Testing

+We use the [Lightning Testing Service](https://forcedotcom.github.io/LightningTestingService/) (Jasmine flavoured) to test the components in this project.
+Use the following commands to run the tests:

+`sfdx force:lightning:test:run -a DiagramViewerTests.app`

+or you can run the testing app in the browser using:

+`sfdx force:org:open --path c/DiagramViewerTests.app`

 ## Description of Files and Directories